enzobocalon/nextjs-authentication-app/README.md

 $ yarn dev

 ```
-Set a .env file on the root of the project, and set a ID of "MONGODB_URI" with the MONGODB url that you're going to use.
+Set a .env file on the root of the project, and set an ID of "MONGODB_URI" with the MONGODB url that you're going to use.
 With this setup you should be able to fully access the features of the project: login, register and update your data.

 I look forward to learn more about authentication and NextJS/NextAuth with other projects.
 You can login using credentials or with Google.